Quick overview

 Tip for article

 Tip: The forthcoming amendment to the Civil Code is expected to abolish the current division of forms of care into joint care, alternate care and exclusive care.
 Thus, there will no longer be a distinction between the roles of the parents as the so-called resident parent, who has custody of the child, and the non-resident parent, who has only the right of access to the child.
-The Ministry of Justice stresses that the divorce does not affect parental responsibility and therefore the care of the child should remain a joint matter for both parents.
+The Ministry of Justice emphasises that the divorce does not affect parental responsibility and therefore the care of the child should remain a joint matter for both parents.

 Do the parents have to live together or agree to everything?